-This sheet talks about exposure to diazepam in a pregnancy or while breastfeeding.
+This sheet is about exposure to diazepam in a pregnancy or while breastfeeding.
 This information should not take the place of medical advice from your healthcare provider.

 What is diazepam?

 Diazepam is a medication used to treat anxiety, sleeplessness, muscle spasms, and alcohol withdrawal.
 It is sometimes used with other medications to treat seizures.
 Diazepam is in the class of medications called benzodiazepines, and is sold under the brand name Valium®.
 For more information on benzodiazepines, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.

 Can taking diazepam make it harder for me to get pregnant?

-Studies have not looked at whether using diazepam could make it harder to get pregnant.
+It is not known if using diazepam could make it harder to get pregnant.

 I just found out I am pregnant.
 Should I stop taking diazepam?

-Talk with your healthcare provider before making changes to your prescription medication.
-Women who suddenly stop taking diazepam might have withdrawal symptoms.
+Talk with your healthcare providers before making any changes to how you take your medication(s).
+People who suddenly stop taking diazepam might have withdrawal symptoms.
 It is not known what effects, if any, withdrawal could have on a pregnancy.
-If you choose to stop taking diazepam while pregnant, it is important to slowly wean off the medication, under the direction of your healthcare provider.
+If you choose to stop taking diazepam, it is important to slowly wean off the medication, under the direction of your healthcare provider.

 For some people, the benefits of staying on diazepam during pregnancy may outweigh any potential risk.
 If you stop this medication, you might have a relapse of the symptoms that diazepam helps control.
 Your healthcare provider can help you decide if you should continue taking diazepam while pregnant.